jbisetto/train-station-game/README.md

 - Distinct input and output text boxes during conversations
 - Dog companion that follows you around
 - Clear progression system
-- Multiple train conductors to choose from
+- Multiple station platform attendants to choose from

 ## Extending the Game